Out of the haze of cascading rain rode a red knight.

 Trent’s blood ran cold.
 This was no man: this was necromancy!

 Safa squealed and leapt off the table.
 She ran nimbly between the hall's tables and out of sight.
+Trent could not fault her: she was no warrior.
+It was up to men like him to protect such weak servants, to stand against the Gates of Hell itself if necessary.

-The castle's tower bell began to ring, over and over.
+In the distance, the castle's tower bell began to ring, over and over.

 That damned witch, cursed Trent.
 The one they’d never caught.
 This must be her work!
-Trent drew his sword and nodded at his men, who were well positioned behind the knight, to either side.
+He drew his sword and nodded at his men, who were well positioned behind the knight, to either side.
 “Smite this cur!”